Privacy and Credit Reporting Policy

 We use the following credit reporting bodies:

-We use this information to confirm your identity, assess your creditworthiness and application for credit under our criteria, manage our relationship with you and collect overdue payments.
+We use this information to confirm your identity, provide you with your credit score, assess your creditworthiness and application for credit under our criteria, manage our relationship with you and collect overdue repayments.

 Credit reporting bodies with whom we exchange information may include the information in reports they provide to other credit providers to assist them to assess your creditworthiness.
 You can obtain a copy of the credit reporting body's policy about the management of credit-related information by contacting them or from their website.

 Other credit providers may ask credit reporting bodies to use your credit-related information to pre-screen you for direct marketing.
 You can ask a credit reporting body not to do this.
 Also, if you've been, or have reason to believe that you're likely to become, a victim of fraud (including identity fraud), you can ask the credit reporting body not to use or disclose the credit-related information it holds about you.

 Accessing, updating and correcting your information